 Redaction Pipeline

-The redaction pipeline is the core privacy mechanism of the extension.
-It transforms raw Burp data into privacy-safe prompts before any data is sent to an AI backend or MCP client.
+The redaction pipeline transforms raw Burp context into privacy-safe payloads before data is sent to AI backends or external MCP clients.

 Design Goals